arurion/syobon_no_action_HTML/README.md

 The original README is in "りーどみー_en.txt".
 I had Gemini translate the "readme.txt" file into other languages on its own.
-※The contents are not translated at all, so plesae be careful.
+※The games are not translated at all, so plesae be careful.

 Original author: tiku（ちく）